 UNC SAT Scores: A Closer Look at this Aspect of UNC Admissions

 So let’s talk a little bit about the deeper meaning of the UNC SAT scores in the table above (note that the info for SAT is more complicated than the UNC ACT scores!).
-You may notice that not every school posts SAT requirements in terms of the minimum score needed.
-In fact, among these top 5 schools, only UNC-Ashville posts a minimum score.
-The rest of the schools offer score ranges and do not have a strictly stated minimum.
-Obviously, the way schools use SAT scores in UNC admissions can vary.
+You may notice that not every school posts either average or mid-range scores, without any UNC admissions office explicitly stating minimum UNC SAT scores.

-You’ll notice that I said the minimum UNC SAT scores are not strictly stated by the other four schools.
-This does not mean that there is no minimum SAT score at Chapel Hill, North Carolina State University, Charlotte, or East Carolina.
+This does not mean that there is no minimum SAT score at these schools, however.
 In fact, every single UNC campus has a minimum score.
 Remember, these are state-run schools.
 This means that even when a UNC campus doesn’t set its own minimum, it still has to follow the minimum standards for the statewide system.
 And the minimum statewide UNC SAT scores are 880 for the New SAT, and 800 for the old version of the SAT.
 See this link for details.
 (This link also includes state minimums for UNC ACT scores, as well as other helpful information.)

 In any case, you definitely don’t need the perfect SAT score to get into any of the UNC schools.
 But for the schools that post middle 50% ranges for UNC SAT scores instead of minimums, is it possible to get accepted with an SAT score that’s below mid-range?
 Absolutely!
 These schools look at the “big picture” of your application.
 If other aspects of your application such as extracurriculars, reference letters, GPA, etc. are strong, a lower-end SAT score may still be acceptable.
 You’ll still need to get at least an 880 on the new SAT or 800 in the old in order to attend though.
 The state regulations on UNC SAT scores are firm, even if individual schools are flexible regarding UNC admissions!